 Who regulates FOI disclosure logs?

-The Office of the Australian Information Commissioner (OAIC) is also the agency with oversight responsibility for FOI disclosure logs for all Australian Government agencies that are subject to the FOI Act.
+We are also the agency with oversight responsibility for FOI disclosure logs for all Australian Government agencies that are subject to the FOI Act.
 Find out more about creating an FOI disclosure log in s 93A FOI Act guidelines Part 14 — Disclosure log.